 The advantages and disadvantages of one page websites

-As we know, one page websites are all the rage – the website of choice for the modern, on-trend company.
+As we know, one-page websites are all the rage – the website of choice for the modern, on-trend company.
 There is no denying that they can look fantastic, but, and this is a big but, are they SEO friendly?
-My immediate response was no, of course not, how can they be when there is only one title tag and one meta description blah blah blah.
-However, with clients asking ever increasingly for a one pager, I thought it was high time I delved a little deeper to improve my knowledge, and hopefully at the same time, improve yours.
+My immediate response was no, of course not, how can they be when there are only one title tag and one meta description blah blah blah.
+However, with clients asking ever increasingly for a one-pager, I thought it was high time I delved a little deeper to improve my knowledge, and hopefully at the same time, improve yours.
 So, here goes:

 1. Encourages Scrolling

 When single page websites started emerging their main critics argued that they were potentially limiting success in rankings as the majority of content is ‘below the fold’.
 For years we have been telling our clients that success lies partly in having quality content above the fold (ie, not having to scroll down).
 Single page websites fly in the face of such advice.

 However, the ‘above the fold’ rule has been somewhat diminished in recent years.
 A fascinating study by CX Partners (The Myth of the Page Fold: Evidence from user testing) from 2009 breaks down what they call the ‘myth of the fold.

 It was a commonly held belief that people don’t like scrolling down a webpage to find information.
 CX Partners found that having less information above the fold actually encouraged people to scroll down the page.
 This is especially true if the page is designed well and flows, rather than segments the page.